tulantran/project-based-learning/README.md

 To enhance my C programming skills and deepen my understanding of algorithms, I developed several programming projects.
 Among them, these two stand out as the most enjoyable and educational.
 While the frameworks (function names and their input/output requirements) were provided, I implemented the core logic, explored working with data structures, and gained valuable insights into algorithmic problem-solving.

-Thank you for taking the time to review my work!
+Thanks you for taking time to review my work!

 ---

 ## **Projects**